ItaiAxelrad/axelrad-climbing/src/posts/2016-06-17-lincoln-woods/index.md

 uploads: ['IMG_3330.jpg']
 author: 'Itai'
 id: 5441408441798322037
-location: ''
+location: 'Lincoln Woods State Park, RI'
 tags: ['Axelrad', 'Bouldering', 'Climbing', 'Five', 'Five Ten', 'granite', 'Itai', 'Lincoln', 'Woods']
 ---

 What's a vacation without climbing?

-I planned a trip to visit Ike in New York City and of course a quick trip to Lincoln Woods was in part of the itinerary.
+I planned a trip to visit Ike in New York City and of course snuck a quick climbing trip into the itinerary.
+The crag of choice was Lincoln Woods State Park, a few miles north of Providence.
 I had heard of the area from Ike over the past few years and have wanted to check it out ever since.
 What the woods lacked in good temps, they more than made up for in beauty.
 Lincoln Woods in spring time is not a bad place to spend a day.

 ![](uploads/IMG_3330.jpg)